 Planning completion expected December 2022.
 The Conceptual Engineering Report (CER) for Lake Merced Pump Station will be a part of the Pipeline CER.
-The draft CER is anticipated in May 2022, and the final CER is anticipated in August 2022.
+The final CER is anticipated in August 2022.

 Roof installation of Pump Station No. 2

 8. On-Going Construction